Home » Career Guidance » The Ultimate Guide to Pursuing a BSc in Radiology

 |

-King George’s Medical University (KGMU) was established in Lucknow in 1911 and is recognized by UGC.
-It offers various courses in the field of medicine including BSc Radiology. |
+KGMU, Lucknow | King George’s Medical University (KGMU), established in Lucknow in 1911, is recognized by the UGC.
+It offers various medical courses, including BSc Radiology. |

 INR 2,00,000/year |

-Bangalore Medical College and Research Institute (BMCRI) is one of the topmost medical colleges in the state of Karnataka and India.
+BMCRI, Bangalore | Bangalore Medical College and Research Institute (BMCRI) is one of the top medical colleges in Karnataka and India.
 It is an autonomous institute in Bangalore and is affiliated with the Rajiv Gandhi University of Health Sciences. |

 INR 2,50,000/year |

 The eligibility criteria for BSc Radiology vary from college to college.
-However, the general eligibility criteria are as follows:
+However, the general eligibility criteria are as follows :

 Also Read About More Branches of BSc:

-BSc Anesthesia – Course Details and Jobs 2023
+BSc Anesthesia – Course Details and Jobs 2025

 Courses and Career after B.Sc.
 Nursing in India